City Guide for: Ibb, Yemen

 Jibla

-Jibla, a UNESCO World Heritage Site, is a historic town renowned for its stunning architecture and rich cultural heritage.
-Once the capital of the Sulayhid dynasty, it boasts the magnificent Queen Arwa Mosque, a testament to Islamic architecture and history.
-Wander through the narrow, winding streets, admire the traditional Yemeni houses, and soak in the atmosphere of this ancient city.
-Jibla offers a glimpse into Yemen's fascinating past.
+Jibla, a UNESCO World Heritage Site, is a historic town that was once the capital of Yemen.
+It's renowned for its stunning architecture, including the Queen Arwa Mosque, a beautiful example of Islamic architecture.
+The town offers a glimpse into Yemen's rich past and provides a peaceful escape from the bustle of Ibb.
+Explore the narrow streets, admire the traditional houses, and soak in the atmosphere of this ancient city.

 Travel Time